monkale-io/coredns-manager-operator/CONTRIBUTING.md

 The `develop` branch is used for ongoing development and should always be in sync with the `main` branch.
 All new features and bug fixes should be developed in feature branches created from `develop`, and pull requests should be submitted to the `develop` branch.

 1. Fork the repository and create your branch from `develop`.
-2. Ensure your code follows the project's coding standards and passes all tests.
+2. Ensure your code follows the project's coding standards.
 3. If you’ve added or changed functionality, update the documentation accordingly.
 4. Review and follow the [manual QA guide](docs/qa/dev-manual-qa-guide.md) to ensure all known use cases are checked before committing.
 5. Commit your changes with a descriptive commit message.